zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

          ("AAAA Query").
    2. [Send] *A Query* and *AAAA Query* to all servers in *Name Server IPs* and process the [DNS Responses][DNS Response] from each of them.
-   3. If a delegation (referral) to a sub-zone of Child Zone is returned, follow that delegation, possibly in several steps, by repeating *A Query* and *AAAA Query*.
+   3. If a [Referral] to a sub-zone of Child Zone is returned, follow that delegation, possibly in several steps, by repeating *A Query* and *AAAA Query*.
    4. If a CNAME is returned, follow that, possibly in several steps, to resolve the name to IP addresses, if possible.
-   5. Ignore non-referral responses unless AA flag is set (cached data is not accepted) and ignore response with any other [RCODE Name] than NoError.
+   5. Ignore non-referral responses [see [Referral] unless AA flag is set (cached data is not accepted) and ignore response with any other [RCODE Name] than NoError.
    6. Add found IP addresses for the name server names in *Name Servers*.